fluent/fluent-bit-docs/concepts/key-concepts.md

 - _`TIMESTAMP`_ is a timestamp in seconds as an integer or floating point value (not a string).
-- _`METADATA`_ is a possibly empty object containing event metadata.
+- _`METADATA`_ is an object containing event metadata, and might be empty.
 - _`MESSAGE`_ is an object containing the event body.

 Fluent Bit versions prior to v2.1.0 used: